Introduction:

 But what if adaptability isn’t about "gritting through" but about softening into the experience?
 What if it’s about trust—trusting your body, trusting your preparation, and trusting that even in uncertainty, you can still perform at your best?

-This week, we explore how emotional flexibility and mindset shifts can help you move through challenges with grace and confidence.
+We explore how emotional flexibility and mindset shifts can help you move through challenges with grace and confidence.

 The Illusion of Control